jacebenson/jace.pro/content/post/2019-09-28-projects-are-better-than-certs/index.md

 Let me just say this one more time.
 If I were hiring, and as the top survey had shown, showing results is better than a certificate any day.
 I'd suggest creating something instead of getting certified.
 If, you have to get certified, just realize it's likely not what you think it is.

-None of these things garentee employement and at least if you have something you made, you can have that in a portfolio which is better than a piece of paper saying you know ITSM.
+None of these things guarantee employment and at least if you have something you made, you can have that in a portfolio which is better than a piece of paper saying you know ITSM.